How to Make Concrete Garden Markers + Free Printable

 [I don’t recommend cardboard, which is what I used the first time around, because there’s water in the concrete and it will leach into the cardboard and create an uneven surface, which may result in cracking.
 Trust me, I know.]

 Slowly add enough water to create a mixture the consistency of soft ice cream.
-(Stir well with your trowel to ensure the dye mixes evenly into the concrete.)
+Be sure to stir well with your trowel to ensure the dye mixes evenly into the concrete.

-Fill your mold, making the “brick” level with the top of the mold.
-Smooth off the surface with your trowel and tap the sides of the mold to make it more level.
-For my first brick, I made the concrete too watery and had to wait almost an hour before I could imprint it with the letters.
+With my first brick, the concrete too watery and I had to wait almost an hour before I could imprint it with the letters.

-Can you see how water is pooling on the left side of this brick.
+You can see in the photo above how water is pooling on the left side of this brick.
 That means it’s not dry enough to impress with letters yet.
-To get ready for impressing the letters, line them up above the mold so you can see where you want to place your first letter.

 This is an example of what happens when you place your letters in cement that’s too wet.
 After removing the letters and the form, it kind of squashed in on itself and then eventually cracked.
 So sad.

-I used the smaller, blue letters for the “GROW” bricks.
-As you can see, both the letters and the brick itself are holding their shape nicely.
-Let your bricks air dry for 48 hours, and then sand any sharp edges or little bumps with your sanding block.
+As you can see here, both the letters and the brick itself are holding their shape nicely.
+Let your bricks air dry for 48 hours, and then sand any sharp edges or little bumps with a sanding block.

 You can tuck them into planters.